jadecobra/python_tdd_exercises/source/data_structures/booleans.rst

 Data Structures: Booleans
 ==========================

-The tests in this chapter cover `booleans <https://docs.python.org/3/library/functions.html#bool>`_ by comparing them with other data structures in python to learn what they are and what they are not.
+The tests in this chapter show `booleans <https://docs.python.org/3/library/functions.html#bool>`_ by comparing them with other data structures in python to learn what they are and what they are not.

 There are two `boolean <https://docs.python.org/3/library/functions.html#bool>`_ values - `True <https://docs.python.org/3/library/constants.html?highlight=true#True>`_ and `False <https://docs.python.org/3/library/constants.html?highlight=true#False>`_